Giles Tremlett

 Giles E.H.
-Tremlett (born Plymouth, 1962) is a historian, author and journalist based in Madrid, Spain.
+Tremlett (born 1962 in Plymouth) is a historian, author and journalist based in Madrid, Spain.

 Tremlett is author of five works of history and non-fiction that have been translated into half a dozen languages.
 He won the Elizabeth Longford Prize for Historical Biography in 2018.
 He has held various roles for The Guardian, including as chief correspondent in Iberia and as a Long Reads writer.
 He previously wrote for The Economist.
 He was a Visiting Fellow at the London School of Economics for five years from 2016.

 Biography

 He graduated in Human Sciences at the University of Oxford in 1984 and has also studied at the Universities of Barcelona and Lisbon.

 He had his first taste of Spanish life when he lived in Barcelona for two years in the mid-1980s.
 After a period in Lisbon and then in London he returned to Spain in the mid-1990s.
 He was The Guardians correspondent for Spain, Portugal and the Maghreb for a dozen years.
 He was also Madrid correspondent for The Economist for a decade until 2016.
 In 2012 he was voted Correspondent of the Year by the Madrid International Press Club.
 He has been a regular current affairs commentator for Spanish broadcasters, including state-owned TVE television, La Sexta and the country's biggest radio station, Cadena SER, as well as contributing to newspapers like El País or El Mundo.
 He was co-founder and curator of the Docubeats documentary project at The Guardian and El País.

 He has been a guest lecturer on journalism or contemporary Spanish history and participant in seminars at numerous universities, including Oxford, MIT and Stanford.